GARDEN TIPS – HOW TO SELECT PLANTS FOR YOUR GARDEN? – 2022

 • Juniper: Comes in a tonne of variety!

-• Spruce: Comes both in dwarf and tall variety.
+• Spruce: Comes both in dwarf and tall varieties.

 • Pine: Grows slowly so doesn’t overcrowd the surroundings fast.